Images of Common Wart (9)

 - Family members should avoid sharing personal items such as towels.

-- Destruction with freezing (cryosurgery); burning (electrocautery); laser; or cantharidin, podophyllin, tretinoin, or acid application
+- Destruction with freezing (cryosurgery); burning (electrocautery); laser; or cantharidin (Ycanth), podophyllin (Condylox), tretinoin (Retin-A), or acid (Tri-Chlor) application

-- Application of imiquimod, an immunotherapy agent, or other chemicals that induce an allergic reaction to destroy the wart
+- Application of imiquimod (Aldara, Zyclara), an immunotherapy agent, to cause an immune reaction to destroy the wart

 - Painful or bleeding warts.